-Although Croatia has a rich history, people sometimes struggle to identify items that are typically Croatian, or things that Croatia is famous for.
+Although Croatia has a rich history, people sometimes struggle to identify items that are typically Croatian.
 Here we will present a few of what we think are the most famous symbols of Croatia – in a somewhat light-hearted way – to give you a brief idea!

 Croatian National Dress